 In addition to these foods, many fertility specialists also encourage hopeful mothers to begin taking prenatal vitamins while they’re trying to conceive.
 These vitamins provide a well-rounded regimen of nutrients that are ideal during conception and pregnancy.

 We recommend taking a prenatal vitamin with methylated folate.
-Nearly 50% of people have at least MTHFR gene mutation, which inhibits the proper absorption of folic acid.
+Nearly 50% of people have at least MTHFR gene mutation, which can inhibit the proper absorption of folic acid.
 This means that people with this mutation process folate easily.

-We love the Pink Stork prenatal vitamin for this very reason!
+We love the PeaPod prenatal vitamin by Fairhaven Health for this very reason!

 It’s not uncommon for pride to interfere with our ability to get pregnant.

-They’ll run basic tests to check your ovarian reserve (how many eggs do you have?), make sure your fallopian tubes aren’t blocked, verify you have appropriate hormone levels, and more!
+They’ll run basic tests to check your ovarian reserve (how many eggs do you have?); make sure your fallopian tubes aren’t blocked; verify you have appropriate hormone levels, and more!
+They can also look into male factors for infertility like low sperm count and/or mobility.

 Speaking with your doctor does not automatically mean you require assisted reproductive technology (ART) to have a baby.
 There may be simple solutions to increase your chances of getting pregnant.